PreritKhandelwal98/parsing-json-string/README.md

 - **Invalid JSON**: If the JSON string is not properly formatted, an error message will be displayed: `Invalid JSON string provided`.
 - **Missing or Invalid Fields**: If the expected fields (e.g., `amount` or `transactionFee`) are not present, the code will throw an error when attempting to parse or convert those values.

-## Contributing

-Feel free to open issues or pull requests for any enhancements or bug fixes you might find.
-Contributions are welcome!